 (i) agree to act only on Processor’s instructions when Processing the Personal Data (which instructions shall be consistent with Controller’s Processing instructions to Processor); and

-(ii) agree to protect the Personal Data to a standard consistent with the requirements of this Exhibit, including by implementing and maintaining appropriate technical and organizational measures to protect the Personal Data they Process consistent with the Security Standards described in Section 11 hereunder.
+(ii) agree to protect the Personal Data to a standard consistent with the requirements of this Exhibit, including by implementing and maintaining appropriate technical and organizational measures to protect the Personal Data they Process consistent with the Security Standards described in Section 12 hereunder.

-(iii) where Processor contracts with any Sub-processor to Process Personal Data outside the EEA, United Kingdom, or Switzerland, Processor and Processor and its Sub-processor shall execute the EU Commission’s Standard Contract Clauses (“EU SCCs”) (using module 3 for “Processor-to-Processor” transfers) implementing Decision EU 2021/914 of 4 June 2021, as amended by the International Data Transfer Addendum to the SCCs version B.1.0 (“UK IDTA”) issued by the United Kingdom’s Information Commissioner’s Office and laid before Parliament in accordance with s119A of the Data Protection Act 2018 on 2 February 2022 for transfers from the United Kingdom.
+(iii) where Processor contracts with any Sub-processor to Process Personal Data outside the EEA, United Kingdom, or Switzerland, Processor and its Sub-processor shall execute the EU Commission’s Standard Contract Clauses (“EU SCCs”) (using module 3 for “Processor-to-Processor” transfers) implementing Decision EU 2021/914 of 4 June 2021, as amended by the International Data Transfer Addendum to the SCCs version B.1.0 (“UK IDTA”) issued by the United Kingdom’s Information Commissioner’s Office and laid before Parliament in accordance with s119A of the Data Protection Act 2018 on 2 February 2022 for transfers from the United Kingdom.

 5.3 Controller understands that, for the convenience of Controller, certain Services delivered by Processor may include URLs, links, or other means for connecting to websites controlled by third party (“Third Party Sites”).
 Controller further understands that its enablement, access to and use of such Third Party Sites is governed solely by the terms and conditions and privacy policies of the third parties that operate such Third Party Sites.
-Processor disclaims (a) any endorsement, representations, and/or warranties regarding the Third Party Sites including, without limitation, the content or manner in which they handle any data (including personal data) Controller elects to share with such Third Party Sites (whether directly or indirectly through the Services), and (b) any responsibility or liability for any damage, harm, or loss caused or alleged to be caused by or in connection with Controller’s enablement, access or use of any such Third Party Sites, and/or Controller’s reliance on the privacy practices, data security processes or other policies of such Third Party Sites.
+Processor disclaims (a) any endorsement, representations, and/or warranties regarding the Third Party Sites including, without limitation, the content or manner in which they handle any data (including Personal Data) that Controller elects to share with such Third Party Sites (whether directly or indirectly through the Services), and (b) any responsibility or liability for any damage, harm, or loss caused or alleged to be caused by or in connection with Controller’s enablement, access or use of any such Third Party Sites, and/or Controller’s reliance on the privacy practices, data security processes or other policies of such Third Party Sites.
 For the avoidance of doubt, Third Party Sites are not and shall not be deemed Sub-processors for any purpose under this Exhibit.

 6.1 The Parties acknowledge that Processor uses and relies upon third party auditors to verify the adequacy of its security measures related to the Services, including the security of the physical data centers from which Processor Processes Personal Data.
 Such audits: